 How to Make Cookies & Cream Chocolate Pudding

-Divide the milk or dairy-free milk alternative into two parts.
-One half cup should be reserved and combined with 3 tablespoons of cornstarch, while the rest (two cups) should be added to a small pot along with the cacao, honey, vanilla and pinch of salt.
-Bring the mixture to a gently boil while whisking it continuously with a wire whisk.
+Divide the milk into two parts.
+One-half (1/2) cup should be reserved and combined with 3 tablespoons of cornstarch, while the rest (2 cups) should be added to a small pot along with the cacao, honey, vanilla, and pinch of salt.
+Bring the mixture to a gentle boil while whisking it continuously with a wire whisk.

-Once the mixture is gently bubbling, the remaining milk mixed with cornstarch (cornstarch slurry) should be added while you continue to gently whisk the pudding mixture until everything begins to slightly thicken, about two minutes.
-Remove from heat.
+Once the mixture is gently bubbling, add the remaining milk mixed with cornstarch (cornstarch slurry) while you continue to gently whisk the pudding mixture.
+Everything will begin to slightly thicken over the next two minutes.
+Remove the mixture from the heat.

-While the mixture cools, add 4-6 Oreos (or other crushed cookies of choice) into a zip top bag, then roll your rolling pin over it until the cookies are crushed.
+While the mixture cools, add 4-6 Oreo cookies (or other crushed cookies of choice) into a zip-top bag, then bang it with your rolling pin until the cookies are crushed.

 The Taste Test